CartoDB/carto-selfhosted-helm/customizations/README.md

 ## Use external databases

 This package comes with an internal Postgres and Redis but it is not recommended for production.
 It does not have any logic for backups or any other monitoring.

-So we recommend to use external databases, preferible managed database by your provider, with backups, high availability, etc.
+We recommend to use external databases, preferable managed database by your provider, with backups, high availability, etc.

 ### Configure your own Postgres

-CARTO self-hosted require a Postges (version 11+) to work.
+CARTO self-hosted requires a Postgres (version 11+) to work.
 In that Postgres, CARTO stores some metadata and also the credentials of the external connections configured by the CARTO self-hosted users.

 > ⚠️ That Postgres has nothing to do with the connections that the user configures in the CARTO workspace since it stores the metadata of the entire CARTO self-hosted. ⚠️